-In this lesson we are going to learn days of the week in japanese.
-Let’s go!
+In this lesson we are going to learn of to ask for and how to indicate days of the week in Japanese.

 Day of the week